 Collection: Attempted recovery of a past-due debt obligation by a lender's collection department or a separate collection agency altogether.

 CRA (Consumer Reporting Agency): One of three major credit bureaus in the US (TransUnion, Equifax, Experian).

 Credit Account: A specific lending arrangement between a borrower and a creditor which provides the borrower with a loan or a revolving line of credit such as a credit card.
 Under the guidelines of the credit account the borrower has an obligation to repay the creditor with whatever stipulations outlined.
-Most commonly referred to as a credit or debt obligations.
+Most commonly referred to as credit or debt obligations.

 Credit Bureau: An agency that collects and store consumer credit information and sells it for a fee to creditors so that they may determine a consumer's credit worthiness and use the information to make decisions regarding loan approvals and other credit related activities.
 Typical clients include banks, mortgage lenders and credit card issuers.
 Also commonly referred to as a consumer reporting agency (CRA), credit reporting agency or credit repository.
 The three largest credit bureaus in the U.S. are TransUnion, Experian, and Equifax.